-The number of people involved in your claim can determine how long it takes for the insurance company to pay out.
-If you are the only party involved in your claim, the insurance company will only have one person to investigate.
+The number of people involved in your claim can affect how long it takes the insurer to pay out.
+If you are the only party involved in your claim, the company will only have one person to investigate.

-However, if there were multiple parties involved in your accident, the insurance company may have to determine who was liable for what portion of the accident or handle multiple insurance claims at once.
+However, if multiple parties were involved in your accident, the insurance company may have to determine who was liable for what portion of the accident or handle multiple insurance claims at once.
 This can cause the process to take longer.

 Factors in the Insurance Claim Process